Credit monitoring vs. identity theft protection services: Understanding the key differences

 Level of protection and prevention

-Identity theft protection offers a higher level of prevention by combining credit monitoring with credential leak monitoring.
-This may include credential leak alerts, credit freezes, or immediate access to a team of experts who help you resolve issues if your identity is stolen.
+Identity theft protection offers an even higher level of prevention by combining credit monitoring with credential leak monitoring.
+This service may include credential leak alerts, credit freezes, or immediate access to a team of experts who help you resolve issues if your identity is stolen.
+For more information, see our guide on how to freeze your credit.

 Cost and value